david-bogdan-r/ARTEMIS/README.md

     -notmopt, --notmopt [DEFAULT: OFF]
         If specified, ARTEMIS will not maximize TM-scores for a given Lali set, but minimize RMSD instead.

-    -png, --png [DEFAULT: OFF]
-        If specified, ARTEMIS will save the alignment plot as a .png.

     ***************************************************************************
     ARTEMIS uses a ChimeraX-like format to specify the residues of interest using the "res" parameters: